Overview of the Centennial Care Community Benefit Program

 Before You Apply

 Prior to applying for the CB Program, applicants need to ensure they meet the eligibility criteria.
 Applying when over the income and / or asset limit(s) will be cause for denial of benefits.
 The American Council on Aging offers a free Medicaid eligibility test to determine if one might meet Medicaid’s eligibility criteria.
-Take the Medicaid eligibility test.
+Take the Medicaid Eligibility Test.

 As part of the application process, applicants will need to gather documentation for submission.
 Examples include copies of Social Security and Medicare cards, bank statements up to 60-months prior to application, proof of income, and copies of life insurance policies, property deeds, and pre-need burial contracts.
 Unfortunately, a common reason applications are delayed is required documentation is missing or not submitted in a timely manner.

 To apply for the Community Benefit Program, one must be eligible for NM Medicaid / Centennial Care.
 Persons can apply online at YesNM or over the phone by calling the Consolidated Customer Service Center at 800-283-4465.
 Alternatively, a Medicaid Application can be found and downloaded towards the bottom of this page or one can get an application from their Income Support Division (ISD) field office.
-Contact information can be found here.

 Persons who are already enrolled in Medicaid and receive their benefits via a Managed Care Organization (MCO) should contact their care coordinator or current MCO to request a functional needs assessment and begin the process of applying for Community Benefit.
 Medicaid-enrolled persons who do not currently receive their benefits via a MCO, should call 800-283-4465 to first enroll in a MCO.
 Additionally, contact information for Centennial Care MCOs can be found here.